 Ditch the open storage.

-“If you have a wall of open shelving, and then an open tv unit, and then side tables next to your sofas that are basically like open shelves -- that’s a lot,” says Cattano.
-“You’re basically looking at everything you own!”
-Instead of a setup that leaves everything out in the open like that, Cattano recommends getting some boxes where you can store basic, non-personal items -- things like tape and light bulbs -- that you need around the house but that you don’t necessarily want to be looking at on a regular basis.
-Whether those boxes are basic storage containers that can then get stocked in a closet or boxes that you choose to incorporate into your decor is a matter of preference.
-The main thing is to just get things that have no reason to be out in the open tucked away and out of sight.
+"If you have a wall of open shelving, an open television unit and side tables next to your sofas that are basically like open shelves - that's a lot," says Cattano.
+"You're basically looking at everything you own!"
+Instead of a setup that leaves everything out in the open, Cattano recommends getting boxes where you can store basic, non-personal items - things like tape and light bulbs - that you need around the house but don't necessarily want to be looking at on a regular basis.
+Whether those boxes are basic storage containers that can then get stacked in a closet or boxes that you choose to incorporate into your decor is a matter of preference.
+The main idea is to get things tucked away and out of sight.

 Group things in defined spaces, like tabletop trays.

-When it comes to random knick knacks and items that do have to remain out and about around the house -- think things like keys in the entryway, or creams and beauty products on the bathroom counter -- Cattano suggests looking for ways to group the items together or defining their space with things like trays.
+When it comes to random knick-knacks and items that do have to remain out and about around the house - think keys in the entryway, or creams and beauty products on the bathroom counter - Cattano suggests looking for ways to group the items together or defining their space with things like trays.
 This little trick is an easy way to make the placement of items around the house always look intentional, which in turn gives off a feeling of less clutter.
-“I have a little shelf by my front door, and I have this beautiful little tray that holds my keys,” says Cattano, offering up an example from her own décor.
-“The keys are literally the only thing that goes in there, but I do that because I don’t just want my keys sitting there on the table.
-And on my coffee table, i have another tray with candles and a vase on them.
-I could easily put the candles on the vase right on the table, but I like it on a tray.”
+"I have a little shelf by my front door, and I have this beautiful little tray that holds my keys," says Cattano, offering up an example from her own décor.
+"The keys are literally the only thing that goes in there, but I do that because I don't just want my keys sitting there on the table.
+And on my coffee table, I have another tray with candles and a vase on them.
+I could easily put the candles on the vase right on the table, but I like it on a tray."

 Make sure that you've got plenty of light.